In this article, we take a look at Meteor.js and why it’s a promising framework for mobile app development.

 - Mobile web views - The runtime environment for mobile applications are web views, and these have features that vary by operating system.
 For iOS, Meteor uses WKWebView, while for Android, the web view is based on Chromium.
 Meteor developers must be aware of the limitations and subtle differences between these web views to properly optimize a Meteor JS Android app for the Android system, and a Meteor JS iOS app for the iOS system.

 - Prerequisite technologies - Some prerequisite software must be installed on a developer’s local machine before being able to create mobile apps with Meteor.
-For iOS, Apple Xcode must be installed on a machine running MacOS, while for Android, a Java Development Kit must be installed, and an Android Studio installation is recommended to acquire Android SDK and other required tools.
+For iOS, you must have Apple Xcode on a computer running MacOS, while for Android, you must have the Java Development Kit installed, and an Android Studio installation is recommended to acquire Android SDK and other required tools.

 Reasons to Hire Meteor Developers